-The target population for those supported by the block grant in San Bernardino County are youth who have been realigned by the California Division of Juvenile Justice (DJJ) or who would otherwise have been eligible for commitment to DJJ.
-The number of youth in the program is anticipated to range from a minimum of 10 youth to a maximum of 80 youth at any given point in time, with the ages of youth ranging from 14 years to 24 years old.
-Those supported by the block grant are intended to be youth whose most recent committing offenses are listed in Welfare and Institutions Code (WIC) 707(b); those offenses include murder, rape with force, robbery, kidnapping for ransom, assault with a firearm or destructive device, or other serious and violent crime.
-The targeted population in San Bernardino County does not currently include three specialized populations: females, sex offenders, and the severely mentally ill (SMI).
+The target populations for those supported by the block grant in San Bernardino County are youth who have been realigned by the California Division of Juvenile Justice (DJJ) or who would otherwise have been eligible for commitment to DJJ.
+The number of youth in the program is anticipated to range from a minimum of 10 youth to a maximum of 80 youth at any given point in time, with the ages of youth ranging from 14 years to 25 years old.
+Those supported by the block grant are intended to be youth whose most recent committing offenses are listed in Welfare and Institutions Code (WIC) 707(b); those offenses include murder, rape with force, robbery, kidnapping for ransom, assault with a firearm or destructive device, or other serious and violent crimes.
+The legislation provides that this shift is necessary to reduce the transfer of youth into the adult criminal justice system, as well as ensuring youth are placed in the least-restrictive and appropriate environment, and that the resulting system will reduce the use of confinement in the juvenile justice system.

 In the past, DJJ commitment offenses in San Bernardino County have typically been for crimes such as murder, armed robbery, and carjacking, although other 707(b) offenses will be addressed if so ordered by the court.
-The youth supported by the block grant in San Bernardino County will be males of any race or ethnicity, with females of any race or ethnicity being supported through out of county collaboration with other Probation Departments.
+The youth supported by the block grant in San Bernardino County will be males, females, and transgender youth of any race or ethnicity.
 Prior to a commitment order, the court shall be provided with all available information concerning past programs, placements, and/or facilities to which the youth has been referred and/or participated in as well as the outcome(s).